svw5523/Bayesian-Statistics/README.md

-# Bayesian Statistics - Project Rubric
+# Bayesian Statistics - Project Rubric (Statistics with R Specialization Coursera)

 ### Part 1: Data (2 points)
 - 1 pt for correct reasoning for generabizability – Answer should discuss whether random sampling was used.
 Learners might discuss any reservations, those should be well justified.